 - Demand for a product will directly affect how much people will pay.
 If the customer believes a product may be in short supply due to heavy demand, they may be willing to pay more.
 On the other hand, if demand is very low the customer will look for a discount on the price.

 - Competition is not included in cost-based pricing methods.
-In a competitive market, cost based pricing may encourage competitors to enter the market with a lower price.
+In a competitive market, cost-based pricing may encourage competitors to enter the market

 Cost-based pricing can be of three types